 Human rights

-All Partners shall respect the internationally recognised human rights, dignity, privacy and personal rights of all people.
+All Partners shall respect the internationally recognized human rights, dignity, privacy and personal rights of all people.

 Labor standards